danchoi/soywiki/README.markdown

 Vim.
 You can have SoyWiki open in multiple Vim windows, tabs, and buffers, alongside any number of regular Vim windows.
-Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written in record time.
+Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have a powerful toolkit for writing your paper, essay, book, or screenplay.

 SoyWiki is free and open source.